Essay Club 1: Madeline Brewer on the Social and Collaborative Turns

 6pm

-To kick off Essay Club, join Madeline Brewer as she dissects The Social Turn by Claire Bishop (2006), and Maria Lind’s The Collaborative Turn (2007).
-These two texts examine artists’ longstanding interest in collectivity and collaboration.
-Together, we’ll unpick the texts to ask: Why do artists want or need to connect with the public through art?
+To kick off Essay Club, join Madeline Brewer as she dissects Claire Bishop’s The Social Turn (2006), and Maria Lind’s The Collaborative Turn (2007), examining artists’ longstanding interest in collectivity and collaboration.
+Together, we’ll unpick these texts to ask: Why do artists want or need to connect with the public through art?
 Is meaningful social engagement possible?
 Is the art gallery an appropriate venue?
 How and when is ‘community’ manufactured?
 Is collaboration always ‘good’?

 -

 Madeline Brewer is a curator and program producer.
-She is the IMA’s Manager Public Programs & Education.
-Prior to joining us, she directed The Condensery in Toogoolawah, where her projects included group shows The Way Things Grow (2025) and Volatile Terrain (2025) and solo shows of Sancintya Mohini Simpson, Miguel Aquilizan and Jessica Dorizac, Hiromi Tango, Tay Haggarty, and Jonathan McBurnie.
-She has also held positions at National Gallery of Australia and National Museum of Australia in Canberra, and Rockhampton Museum of Art.
-She has a Bachelor of Art History and Curatorship from the Australian National University, Canberra.
+She is the IMA’s Manager Public Programs and Education.
+Prior to joining us, she directed The Condensery in Toogoolawah, where her projects included group shows The Way Things Grow (2025) and Volatile Terrain (2025), plus shows of Sancintya Mohini Simpson, Miguel Aquilizan and Jessica Dorizac, Hiromi Tango, Tay Haggarty, and Jonathan McBurnie.
+She has held positions at National Gallery of Australia and National Museum of Australia in Kamberri/Canberra and Rockhampton Museum of Art.
+She has a Bachelor of Art History and Curatorship from the Australian National University, Kamberri/Canberra.